Wednesday, 21 December 2011

 At this special moment you may wish to share the silence with the Universe and extend a silent prayer in order to help lift the planet to this higher vibration.
 It is no coincidence that the Remembrance Day silence is also at this time and on this day (Armistice Day).

-Below is a poem I wrote for ‘The Second Sparky Book of Hours,’ called ‘I Wish.’
+My illustration above is for a poem I wrote for ‘The Second Sparky Book of Hours,’ called ‘I Wish.’
 The poem is about mankind, but uses the bird kingdom as a symbol of our failings, yet with our hope for a better future.
-The poem may help you focus on your own thoughts and prayers for this truly joyous and monumental day.

 ‘I Wish,’ is taken from, ‘The Second Sparky Book of Hours’ by Lucian Eyers © 2008